rahulnj/helper-funtions-javascript/README.md

-# Helper, Utils - Funtions in Typescript, Javascript
+# Helper, Utils - Funtions & hooks in Typescript, Javascript & react

 Feel free to open an issue or contribute your code on github.